 Each generational passing of the male yChromosome from father to son represents a transmission event—an opportunity for one or more mutation events to occur amongst the set of tested ySTR markers on that chromosome, and the GD is a count of the number of mutation events that have occurred down the generations in both male descendants.
 So, given that the tested markers mutate at a widely varying, but roughly predictable rates, GD provides an estimate of the closeness of the genetic relationship between two male patrilineal cousins.

 Usually, the genetic distance between the ySTR haplotypes of two men is simply the sum of the absolute number marker value differentials (the stepwise mutation model), but a simpler way of measuring GD is to simply count the number of markers that are different (the infinite alleles model), which usually provides a close approximation to the number of mutation events.
-Markers only occasionally differ by more than one number, and when they do, the current scientific evidence says that this is usually due to multiple mutations to the same marker, but multistep mutations seem to occur about once in 50 mutations; one rare kind of mutation that simultaneously affects the values of several markers is the reclOH mutation event.
+Markers only occasionally mutate by two or more repeats in a single step: these are called multistep mutations.

 the deep ancestry of a particular individual

-a set of yDNA/mtDNA marker values associated with a particular individual (haplotypes are only rarely unique)
+a set of ySTR/mtDNA marker values associated with a particular individual (haplotypes are only rarely unique)